-Coincidentally, my assistant also resided in Yogya, so I am very very very blessed to have her create such an awesome itinerary.
-Because of Instagram, I could also research on the recommended places and one that I followed was @Depepedia (I tried some of the food he recommended but sadly was disappointed), the rest was planned by Yasmine.
+Because of Instagram, I could also research on the recommended places and one that I followed was @Depepedia (I tried some of the food he recommended but sadly was disappointed).

 On a very random weekday, my friend (Jane from @floralchemy) and I took Citilink to Yogya.
 We decided to stay for 3 nights in Gaia Cosmo Hotel which was located conveniently close to almost everywhere we wanted to go.

 Upon arrival at our room, I immediately changed into shorts and we headed out to explore Yogya.

 Jane really likes potteries because of her flower arranging hobby; so we went to Kaloka Pottery.
 It is very hidden and we needed to go through this really small road to get to the place.
 It was worth it though!